prediktech/smarti-docs/docs/jobs/create-account.md

 1. You will now be logged into the SMART! application, enjoy!

 ## Troubleshooting
 If you are not logged in but are instead shown an error page.
+- This can sometimes happen after a new account has been created or the password has been changed.
+Please click on the "Logout" button and try logging back in.
 - Please double check that you created an account with the correct email address.
 - Make sure you were on the correct instance of SMART!.
 - Please contact support if you continue to have issues.